albsierra/codetest/README - Developer.md

       http://localhost:8080/api/auth/register

-- To create an account you need to make a POST request with this data as json
+- To create an account you need to make a POST request with this data as json.<br> With the header "auth-secret" set to the value set inside the file `application.properties` at the property `auth.register.secret`

       {
           "username": "codetest",